QUATE General Information

 Application for the QUATE Exam

-Applications for the QUATE Exam must be made to, and approved by, the local organiser.
+Applications for the QUATE Exam must be made to and subsequently approved by, the local organiser.
 There are no agreed standard criteria for entry, but applicants should be aware that some European countries have rigorous entry criteria for their own “registry” examinations.

 Since the QUATE Exam requires knowledge and experience, it is recommended that candidates with a bachelor’s degree in biomedical science or laboratory medicine have seen 5000 LBC or conventional cervical samples.

-This information is included to give an indication of the standard expected by the examiners.
+This information is provided to indicate the standard expected by the examiners.

 To view the Form for Application click here: APPLICATION FORM